 Maximum Level of Disturbing Signal

-The maximum level of the disturbing signal shall be selected such that the receiver will not be saturated (e.g. at -50dBm) The selected test signal level shall be 6 dB below compression level for the given receiver design.
+The maximum level of the disturbing signal shall be selected such that the receiver will not be saturated .
+The selected test signal level shall be 6 dB below compression level for the given receiver design.

 Roll off of Disturbing Test Signal